-Jack Wells is the Director of Science for ORNL’s National Center for Computational Sciences, home of the Oak Ridge Leadership Computing Facility (OLCF), a DOE Office of Science national user facility, and the Titan supercomputer, located at Oak Ridge National Laboratory (ORNL).
+Jack Wells is the Director of Science for ORNL’s National Center for Computational Sciences, home of the Oak Ridge Leadership Computing Facility (OLCF), a Department of Energy (DOE), Office of Science national user facility, and the Titan and Summit supercomputers, located at Oak Ridge National Laboratory (ORNL).
 Wells is responsible for the scientific outcomes of the OLCF’s user programs.
 Wells currently serves the American Physical Society as the vice-president of the Division of Computational Physics and serves as vice-president of the OpenACC organization, a user-driven directive-based performance-portable parallel programming model.

 R&D Activities Contributions